08168005790/Rosemarys-React-Portfolio/README.md

 # React.js

-A React landing page from frontend mentor.io built React.js.
+A React landing page from frontend mentor.io built with React.js.
 Building this project helped me in creating responsive websites.

 ## Getting Started